 As a company that built its reputation on making communities safe, secure and comfortable, Honeywell is committed to creating lasting solutions to the energy, water, air quality, and habitat conservation and restoration challenges facing communities across the globe.
 In partnership with local environmental organizations, we create programs that inspire students to become environmental stewards within their own communities, and provide educators with innovative teaching techniques to engage students in their local ecosystems.
 Safe and sustainable environments give our kids cleaner and healthier neighborhoods in which to learn.

 Honeywell Institute for Ecosystems Education

-Since 2010, Maryland Summer Center and HIEE have hosted more than 300 students at Horn Point Environmental Labs in Horn Point, Maryland, for an engaging six-day program that combines classroom instruction with diverse outdoor experiences.
+Since 2010, Maryland Summer Center and HIEE have hosted more than 300 students at the Horn Point Laboratory in Cambridge, Maryland, for an engaging six-day program that combines classroom instruction with diverse outdoor experiences.
 Students work alongside scientists to collect and analyze data related to the management of the Chesapeake Bay’s natural resources.
 This program provides students with advanced, rigorous, experiential learning opportunities that nurture their talent and abilities within unique, educational environment.

 Adventures in Environmental Leadership